sinh-png/kha-tuts/en/Making_a_ball_avoider_game/README.md

 ```
 It's as straight forward as it looks, we do our rendering in onRender and updating in onUpdate.

 Let's render a circle to make things more interesting.
+Below the import statements and above the ```class Main``` declaration write
 ```haxe
 using kha.graphics2.GraphicsExtension;
 ```